selco13/HLNOS9/README.md

-# Platimum
+# Clasicy (Previously Platimum)

 A UI framework using native CSS/JS replications of the Mac OS 8.1 interface components.
-The project is named after the interface theme that came with MacOS 8 and 9, Platinum.

 ## Demo